- About the University

 2008: Jesse Bethke Gomez

-Jesse Bethke Gomez ('87) is the Vice President of University Advancement and Executive Director of the Metropolitan State University Foundation.
-Bethke Gomez served from 1995 through 2011 as President and CEO of Comunidades Latinas Unidas En Servicio (CLUES), a highly successful nonprofit organization located in Saint Paul and Minneapolis.
+Jesse Bethke Gomez ('87) is the Executive Director of Metropolitan Center for Independent Living.
+He served from 1995 through 2011 as President and CEO of Comunidades Latinas Unidas En Servicio (CLUES), a highly successful nonprofit organization located in Saint Paul and Minneapolis.
 Under Bethke Gomez's leadership, CLUES has been recognized as one of the Top 25 Hispanic Nonprofit Agencies in America and one of the 140 Top Workplaces in the Twin Cities.
 In 2011, he was among 100 national leaders who participated in The White House Hispanic Policy Summit, and in 2008 he was listed among "The 100 Most Influential Healthcare Leaders in Minnesota."
 Bethke Gomez has received special awards from the Ramsey County Bar Association (2011), the MN Hispanic Bar Association (2005), La Prensa de Minnesota (2005), and the Country of Mexico (2006).

 2007: Jim Lukaszewski

-Lukaszewski servd on the Metropolitan State University Alumni Board from 1974 to 1976 and from 2007 to 2013.
-He has been involved as an alumnus of Metropolitan State in many ways, and, in May of 2010, along with President Sue Hammersmith and Professor Susan Rydell, he hosted the second gathering of Metropolitan State alumni and friends in New York City.
+Lukaszewski served on the Metropolitan State Alumni Board from 1974 to 1976 and from 2007 to 2013.
+He has been involved as an alumnus of Metropolitan State in many ways, and, in May of 2010, along with former President Sue Hammersmith and Professor Susan Rydell, he hosted the second gathering of Metropolitan State alumni and friends in New York City.

 2006: Yusef Mgeni